reconhub/incidence/README.md

 # What does it do?

-In the following we provide a quick overview of the package's functionalities.

-## Overview of the main functions
+The main functions of the package include:

 - **`incidence`**: compute incidence from dates in various formats; any fixed time interval can be used; the returned object is an instance of the (S3) class *incidence*.
 - **`subset`**: subset an *incidence* object by specifying a time window.